eonil/ClangWrapper.Swift/README.md

 --------------
 -	All strings are passed by copy.
 Performance can be decreased.
 -	An extra method like `stringBuffer` can be added later for efficiency.
--	`Index` class serves as local proxy root controller.
+-	`Index` class serves as local proxy root container.
 It manages all the proxy objects connected over C API.
 	You have to keep a reference to `Index` object to keep any of its object.
 -	Uses C-like tree (unique-ownership) manual resource management.
 That means you need to call `dispose` manually on them to free up allocated resources.
 If an object does not support `dispose`, it means it does